 Virginia Creeper - Parthenocissus quinquefolia

-Written By Shauna Lambeth 01 Oct 2022
+Written By Shauna Lambeth 19 Oct 2024

 Virginia Creeper - Parthenocissus quinquefolia

 "Don't rush," we said, "You'll be best to wait and see," was our defence for our beloved creeper.
-After the wisteria blooms were long since forgotten and the clematis flowers were fading, still the lush green foliage of our Virginia creeper remained just that, lush and green.
+After the wisteria blooms were long since forgotten and the clematis flowers had faded, still the lush green foliage of our Virginia creeper remained just that, lush and green.
 Then suddenly all at once, the whole side of our small greenhouse lit up in a blaze of colours fiery red, crimson and orange, all the colours of the most spectacular Autumn sunset.

 "That," we said, " is what she will do."